Online Engineering Programs Home

 Accreditation gives prospective students a sense of an online nuclear engineering program’s quality and reliability.
 When a school says it is accredited, it means a third-party organization has reviewed its curriculum, practices, and policies and verified they meet certain quality standards.

-One should be especially conscious of whether a program is accredited by the Accreditation Board for Engineering and Technology (ABET) as financial aid, graduate program admission, and career prospects may depend upon it.
+In most cases, one should be especially conscious of whether a program is accredited by the Accreditation Board for Engineering and Technology (ABET) as financial aid, graduate program admission, and career prospects may depend upon it.
+However, there are no ABET-accredited online master’s programs at this time.

-Online nuclear engineering degrees should also be accredited by whatever regional organization oversees such licenses.
+Online nuclear engineering degrees should definitely be accredited regionally.
 Regional accreditors include:

 • Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)